grafluxe/any-template/README.md

 ## Changelog

+### 2.4.1

+- Update "Overwrite Current Document" logic to only support files of the same type.
+- Fix issue with how files with no extension are handled when adding the extension to newly created untitled files (see v2.4.0).
+- Make code more DRY.

 ### 2.4.0

 - Add file extensions to newly created untitled files (so that code hinting and formatting works).